yannik131/PhysicsFormulary/README.md

-# formularyManipulator
+# PhysicsFormulary
-App to create and edit physics formularies.
+App to manage a physics formulary.